jvishwa06/PCOS-Classification-system/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements
-- This project utilizes machine learning algorithms implemented in the scikit-learn library.
+- This project utilizes Convolutional Neural Network and  implemented in the tensorflow framework.
 - Ultrasound image processing is implemented using OpenCV.
 - We thank all contributors to this project for their valuable input and feedback.